docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 - `Dockerfile` is the configuration file we will use to build our app.

-4. Inspect contents of the `Dockerfile`.
+2. Inspect contents of the `Dockerfile` for the web frontend image.

 ```
-$ cat Dockerfile
+~/docker-pets/web $ cat Dockerfile
 FROM alpine:3.4

 RUN apk --no-cache add py-pip libpq python-dev curl